Forum Highlights Importance of Global Standards to Advance Responsible Digital Finance

 The Responsible Finance Forum V was followed by the G20 Global Partnership for Financial Inclusion (GPFI) Plenary and Forum on September 1-2, 2014, in Perth, where digital finance continued to be discussed.

-Organizers of the Responsible Finance Forum included BMZ/GIZ, Better Than Cash Alliance, CGAP, the Bill & Melinda Gates Foundation, IFC, Netherlands Ministry of Finance, The MasterCard Foundation, the United Nations Capital Development Fund (UNCDF) and the World Bank Group.
+Organizers of the Responsible Finance Forum included BMZ/GIZ, Better Than Cash Alliance, CGAP, the Bill & Melinda Gates Foundation, IFC, Netherlands Ministry of Foreign Affairs, The MasterCard Foundation, the United Nations Capital Development Fund (UNCDF) and the World Bank Group.